gbv/daia/daia.md

   : a patron identifier for [patron-specific availability].

 access_token
-  : an [access token] for authentification.
+  : an [access token] for authentication.
     A DAIA client MUST use HTTPS when sending access tokens.

 suppress_response_codes